 “There is no magic shortcut.
 Contrary to what the gurus tell you, referrals need to be earned; they are not given simply for the asking.”

-That's the most important thing to understand about referrals.
-You have to earn them.
-You have to build trust.
-Without laying a foundation of trust, even the cleverest referral script or rewards program in the world will have you coming up empty.
+- You have to build trust.
+Without laying a foundation of trust among your clients and past clients, even the most clever referral script will have you coming up empty.

-In addition to building trust, you need to examine your process and make sure you're providing a memorable, remarkable experience—something people will be moved to talk about.
+- You also need to provide a memorable, remarkable experience—something your clients will be moved to talk about.
 What do you do that is unexpected?
 How do you delight your clients?

 "Ask yourself, am I providing a referable experience?"

-So, that's what it comes down to: trusting relationships and a remarkable client experience.
-I'd love to tell you that I've found 6 quick, easy tips for accomplishing these two objectives and earning tons of referrals.
+I'd love to tell you I have 6 quick and easy tips for accomplishing these two objectives and earning tons of referrals.
 But it's just not that simple.

 Step 1: Listen.

 The only way to really, truly know someone is to listen to them.
 Genuinely listen.
 Be interested in your clients' opinions, interests, histories, fears, and dreams.
-Show them the respect of listening to what they have to say, and they'll be feeling all warm and fuzzy towards you in no time.
+Focus 100% on what they're saying (instead of thinking about what you will say next).
+When your clients feel heard and understood, they'll be more willing to put their trust in you.